The Small Business Guide to Creating a Perfect Logo

-Drawing too deeply from the logo design trend well is going to leave you with a logo that looks dated faster than a design that draws its visual cues from your brand.
-Once a gimmicky design trend becomes dated, it dates your logo as well.
+Drawing too deeply from the logo design trend will leave you with a logo that looks dated faster than a design that draws its visual cues from your brand.
+Once a gimmicky design trend becomes dated, it also dates your logo.

 - Plan to keep your logo around for a long time to provide a consistent brand identity for consumers.

-- Avoid embracing design trends for the sake of being trendy or “contemporary.”
+- Avoid embracing design trends to be trendy or “contemporary.”

-- Make sure your logo concept has enough substance that it can receive the occasional update without losing its familiarity.
+- Ensure your logo concept has enough substance to receive the occasional update without losing familiarity.
 (Think Starbucks’ ever-evolving mermaid.)

-And in the absence of absolutes, it may be tempting to make logo design choices based on what’s popular.
-But, that instinct can only backfire.
+And without absolutes, it may be tempting to make logo design choices based on what’s popular.
+But that instinct can only backfire.
 After all, popularity is determined by a crowd – and you want your logo to stand out from the crowd.

 The great Paul Rand once said,